catseye/Robin/doc/Robin.md

 events.
 Reactors are similar to event handlers in Javascript, or to processes in Erlang.

-In Robin 0.3, a reactor is installed by giving a top-level form with the following syntax:
+In Robin, a reactor is installed by giving a top-level form with the following syntax:

     (reactor SUBSCRIPTIONS INITIAL-STATE-EXPR TRANSDUCER)